hed-standard/hed-specification/docs/05_Advanced_annotation.md

 ```

 Notice that the *Agent-action* tag from the *Event* subtree is included in the *Delay* tag-group.
 This allows tools to identify this tag-group as representing a distinct event.
 For BIDS datasets, such response delays would be in value columns of the `_events.tsv` event files.
 The HED annotation for the JSON sidecar corresponding to these files would contain a *#*.
 At HED expansion time, tools replace the *#* with the column value (2.83) corresponding to each event.

-### 5.3.4.
-Validation errors for scoping

-Validation of *Onset* and *Offset* cannot be completed until all of the annotations for a data recording have been assembled.
-The applicable validation errors are described in **Appendix C**.

 ## 5.4.
 The *Event-stream* tag